Welcome to Hai Long Dao's webpage

 on the people and the upcoming seminars .

-This semester, I am teaching:
+This semester, I am not teaching.

 The 32nd KU Mathematics Prize Competition will take place on Monday,